Sumit24C/feedbackIP/README.md

 * Create departments and manage students/faculty.
 * Define feedback forms (theory, practical, infrastructure).
 * Map subjects to faculty and classes.
-* Collect structured feedback from students.
+* Collect structured feedback from student.
 * Generate analytics for evaluation and reporting.

 ---